Dr. Corey Bunje Bower

 - Office Location:

 - Office Hours:

-He grew up in Detroit and Pittsburgh and then attended Drew University in New Jersey, where he majored in political science and economics and spent countless hours with the swim team and student government.
-He still swims semi-regularly and competes in triathlons.
-After college, he joined the NYC Teaching Fellows and taught sixth Grade and coached debate at a middle school in the Bronx.
-After his second year, he had the pleasure of teaching sixth grade math in the Summer on the Hill program designed to catch-up low-income students through both academic classes and various enrichment opportunities throughout the summer and on weekends during the school year.
-He then left teaching to pursue a Ph.D. in leadership & policy studies at Vanderbilt University.
+After college, he joined the NYC Teaching Fellows and taught Sixth Grade and coached debate at a low-performing (and since-closed) middle school in The Bronx.
+After his second year, he had the pleasure of teaching 6th grade math in the Summer on the Hill program designed to catch-up low-income students through both academic classes and various enrichment opportunities throughout the summer and on weekends during the school year.
+He then left teaching to pursue a PhD in Leadership & Policy Studies at Vanderbilt University.

 His dissertation evaluates and synthesizes the existing evidence linking social factors and environmental conditions disproportionately experienced by those living in poverty with academic performance, with the goal of tying together disparate strands of research and beginning to answer whether and how social policy can significantly narrow the achievement gap.
 Other research examines education policy (including teacher attrition, school discipline, and school climate), housing policy (particularly public housing redeveloped under the HOPE VI program), and Promise Neighborhoods (coordinated services designed to improve the health and well-being of children, improve schools, reduce poverty).
 He writes about current events and research on his blog, Thoughts on Education Policy.

 Corey currently teaches PhD-level courses in Organizational Theory, Organizational Assessment, GIS, Ethics, and Qualitative Research Methods.
 Other interests/experience include public policy, urban poverty, social context of education, social policy/programs, and the achievement gap.